orstendium/react-golang-full-stack/README.md

 # react-golang-full-stack

-This is a custom boilerplate of mine to build a full stack web application using React, Golang and Webpack.
+This is a custom boilerplate to build a full stack web application using React, Golang and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.
-It is heavily based upon [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack) so check it out.
-I just converted it from a npmjs/express backend to Golang.
+It is pretty much entirely based upon [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack) so check it out.
+I've just converted it from a npmjs/express backend to Golang.

 - [react-golang-full-stack](#react-golang-full-stack)
   - [Introduction](#introduction)